MdMirajAnsari/InterviewNavigator/C#/C#-Concept.md

 ArrayList,Hashtable,Queue,Stack,SortedList

 Generic collections store **specific data types only** — defined by a  **type parameter (T)** .

 They are **type-safe** and  **avoid boxing/unboxing** , giving better performance and cleaner code.

 List `<T>`	,Dictionary<TKey, TValue>,Queue `<T>`,Stack `<T>`,SortedList<TKey, TValue>,HashSet `<T>`

+---

+## THREADING

+## Concurrent

+Its concept where programmer can divide the program into independent parts(threads) and can execute them in order-independent manner or in partial order, without affecting the outcome.

+## Parallel

+Parallel execution is a concept that enables a program to execute multiple task simultaneously, typically by utilizing multiple CPU's or processing cores.

+## Thread and Task

+* **Thread** = It is a light-weight unit of execution within process.
+* **Task** = higher-level abstraction (async/await, parallelism, lightweight).
+* In modern .NET, **prefer `Task`** unless you have a strong reason to use raw threads

+## What is thread pooling in C#?

+**reuse of threads** from a pool managed by CLR instead of creating new ones.
+It improves performance, reduces overhead, and is widely used in background task execution.